 From being too isolated and needlessly judging others to not chasing payments and being ridiculously cocky, during this unique and spooky time of year, we consider the terrible traits and mistakes that freelancers make and teach you how to avoid them.

 1. Thou shalt not negatively criticise or judge others

 May I instead suggest the real reason behind your critical thinking?
 You're insecure.
-You're threatened by others.
-Or worse, you're so over-confident that you actually think you're better than everyone else.
+Others threaten you.
+Or worse, you're so over-confident that you think you're better than everyone else.
 Have an honest word with your ego and consider whether your criticism is justified or pointlessly negative.

 2. Thou shalt not be over-confident

 Speaking of over-confidence, if you think you're better than you are, you'll never be able to improve.
 You'll never push yourself out of your comfort zone.
 You'll be reluctant to admit when you're wrong.
 And you may even ignore advice from others.